SCCA Continental Championship for Formula B/C Race

 Notes on the cars:

 - Brabham BT29 (Doug Brenner): This is one of a pair of late BT29s acquired by California dealer Charlie Hayes which remained unraced during 1970.
 It was sold it March 1971 to Doug Brenner (Pasadena, CA) and raced in Pro events and in SCCA Nationals that season.
 Brenner raced the yellow Brabham in the two Bogotá races in early 1972 and then sold it to Phil Palm and Ron Pohl 1972 who retained Brenner's entry number of #26 and raced the car in 1972.
 They sold it to Bill Summers who raced it in mainly Regional races at Elkhart Lake, Brainerd, and Blackhawk Farms.
 The next owner was Bob Mijolevic and around this time the car was fitted with a Mazda engine and used in autocross.
-Mijolevic last raced the car in 1982 but after that the history is largely unknown until it was bought by Cy Moreland who in turn sold it to Dave Burch (Los Altos, CA).
-By that time it had been rebuilt on a replacement Marc Bahner chassis.
-In 2009 it was reported to have been sold via Bahner to an Australian owner.
+Mijolevic last raced the car in 1982 but after that the history is largely unknown until it was bought by Cy Moreland (Trainer, PA) who in turn sold it to Dave Burch (Los Altos, CA).
+Rebuilt in the mid-1990s using a replacement Marc Bahner chassis.
+Sold in late 2011 to Wayne Wilson (Sydney, Australia)

 - March 71BM (Bill Gubelmann): Shown in March build records as "white, Bill Gubelmann".
 Bill Gubelmann raced the car in early rounds of the British series before returning with it to the USA, and it is seen to be white in photographs.

 - Brabham BT29 (Tom Reddy): After crashing his FC car at Lime Rock in August 1969, Dexter Farley (Waldorf, MD) part-exchanged the wrecked Brabham for a new Brabham BT29 from east coast dealer Joe Grimaldi, who had recently parted from Fred Opert.
 Farley drove the car in Pro events in 1970 as well as competing in NEDiv FB races.
-He retained it for 1971 when Tom Reddy raced it a couple of times and advertised it as "ser no 30" in October 1971) and the early part of 1972 before moving to Washington state and quitting racing.
+He retained it for 1971 when Tom Reddy raced it a couple of times and advertised it as "ser no 30" in October 1971.
+He also had it in the early part of 1972 before moving to Washington state and quitting racing.
 The next period of the car's life is unknown but it has been identified as the BT29 bought around 1974 from Bill Wonder by engine preparer Ted Wenz and raced in 1975.
 Wonder had been running it for a woman driver.
 Wenz later sold it to Texas but it re-emerged in the 1980s and was recently owned by Peter McLaughlin.